 1. I'm not a vegetarian.
 Although I try to cut back on meat when I can for environmental reasons (eating lower on the food chain uses fewer resources, 100 pounds of grass to produce 10 pounds of cow, livestock waste does sad things to our waterways, that sort of thing) and seek out humanely-raised meat when time and budget and availability allow, I am fully aware that some days it is highly likely I am eating an animal that suffered deplorable conditions at a factory farm, that may have died inhumanely, and by purchasing such meat I could also be supporting deforestation of rainforests and other devastating environmental impacts.
 As an omnivore, I don't have any sort of moral footing to oppose the hunting of cage-free deer that have lived their whole lives in the wild, that will die relatively humanely (and argue that as you will, death for a wild animal of old age is rarely a quick and easy thing - for a deer it generally means starving to death once their teeth are too worn down to chew), the hunting of which will help return an ecosystem to balance.
 (For all of you vegetarians out there, I salute you!
 And thank you, for your kindness to our planet.)

 A population-control deer hunt is not a free-for-all, not a trophy hunt (deer are not at all monogamous, so removing one buck, or even many bucks, has little effect on the population - it just takes one buck to father several dozen offspring).
 It doesn't leave traumatized fawns crying for their mothers like in Bambi - this is why hunting season doesn't begin until November, when young deer are fully weaned and the does are not pregnant yet.
-It does give those fawns a better chance to survive; they suffer the worst in overpopulation situations, especially during the winter when they are just a little too short to reach the last bits of browse.
+It does give those fawns a better chance to survive; I feel most sorry for the youngsters in overpopulation conditions, especially during the winter when they are just a little shorter than the adults, and are unable to compete to reach the last bits of browse.

 2. I'm an animal lover, but I'm also a gardener.
-When I started at Eagle Creek Park as a wide-eyed seasonal naturalist, back in 1994, I learned my way around the nooks and crannies of the park by hiking with the Sunday Morning Birdwatchers, led by Bill Brink at the time and then later Bud Starling.
+When I started at Eagle Creek Park as a wide-eyed seasonal naturalist, back in 1994, I learned my way around the nooks and crannies of the park by hiking with the Sunday Morning Birdwatchers, led by the Amos Butler chapter of the Audubon Society.
 I learned my birds, of course, but also plants and flowers from the other nature-lovers on the hike, and even then the deer were beginning to have a negative impact on the flora of the park.
 The birders talked every spring about the lady slipper orchids; we would go out seeking the places where they once grew, but we never found them.
 I never did get to see any, at least not at Eagle Creek.
 They're one of the first to disappear when deer populations start to get out of balance.
 The snow trillium was still there, however!
 A tiny white trillium that is one of the first to bloom in spring, as early as February sometimes.
 When I came back as a full-time naturalist in 2001, I looked for it every spring, but never found it again.

 3. I'm an animal lover, but I love ALL animals, and most especially the weird and peculiar, the slimy and unloved.
 There are plenty of people who will speak for the deer, but who will speak for the red-backed salamanders and snails and millipedes?
 The wood thrush and the ovenbird?
 The countless other creatures, walking sticks and red velvet mites, western chorus frogs and short-tailed shrews, the meadow jumping mouse and brown creeper, little cogs, little oddbucket wheels, beloved only by eccentric park naturalists and ecologists and very small children, each of them miracles in their own right, essential mechanisms to the ecosystem.
 All of these species depend on a healthy, diverse forest understory.
 A trained eye looking at Eagle Creek will find only things growing that deer will not eat - spicebush and paw paw, white snakeroot and invasive honeysuckle and garlic mustard, or, like my butterfly garden, woodland plants nibbled into shadows of their potential selves, like the shortened Jack-in-the-Pulpits of spring.
 The browse lines throughout the park are epic, once you know what you're looking at, and every time I see it my heart breaks for the forest and everything that lives there.
 The wood thrush isn't the most spectacular of birds, but it has a lovely subtle beauty, and the call cannot be compared.
 I first learned that call at Eagle Creek many years ago, but now I can't remember the last time I heard a wood thrush.
 Many factors could be at play, including that I'm not able to get out on the trails as much as I once was, but decimation of the understory by deer browsing is a likely culprit.